 Figure 2.
-Compares rates of survey responses received from students, second year coordinators, mentors, and in total for surveys distributed from May 2014 to May 2016.
+Compares rates of survey responses received from students, second year coordinators, mentors, and in total for surveys distributed from May 2015 to May 2016.

 Figure 3.
-Shows the attendance rates at program wide events for the beginning of the year (i.e. Dessert Night) and end of year (i.e. End of the Year and Award Night), for both years of interest.

-Figure 4.
 Depicts the reasons listed by students as to why they did not attend mentorship events, n = 17 (Lack of interest = 5.9%, Clerkship duties = 41.2%, Other commitments = 52.9%).

-Figure 5.
-Depicts the proportion of second year coordinators and mentors that were aware of available resources offered by the Student Affairs Office.

 REFERENCES